Call Now and Save $350 on Any New Plan!

 Are bumpers covered in a bumper-to-bumper extended warranty?

 A bumper is unlikely to be covered in the plans.
-However, if one gets their bumper damaged, it is more likely to be covered within the car’s insurance policy than a bumper-to-bumper extended warranty.
+However, if the bumper is damaged, it is more likely to be covered within the car's insurance policy than a bumper-to-bumper extended warranty.

 Why are parts like brakes not included in bumper-to-bumper coverage plans?

-It is because these parts wear out on daily use.
-Especially if the vehicles are driven extensively on a local basis, the brakes will wear out quickly.
+It's because these parts wear out on daily use.
+Especially if the vehicle is driven extensively on a local basis, the brakes will wear out quickly.

 Is a bumper-to-bumper extended warranty worth it?